 Annual limit per condition lifetime pet insurance

 Annual limit per condition lifetime pet insurance insures your pet for a set amount per condition.
 This limit then renews annually for the lifetime of your pet.
 For example, if the condition limit on your policy is £3,000, your pet is insured up to £3,000 per condition, per year.
-This limit would then reset each year.
+This limit would then reset each year for each condition.

 Annual limit lifetime pet insurance